-- 1.1.1 ARE: The acronym "ARE" means the Architects Registration Examination, as developed by NCARB. - 1.1.2 AXP: The acronym "AXP" means the Architectural Experience Program of NCARB, or its equivalent as determined by NCARB. - 1.1.3 EAC/ABET: The acronym "EAC/ABET" means the Engineering Accreditation Commission of ABET Inc. EAC/ABET accreditation is required for engineering programs not later than two years after issuance of the degree. - 1.1.4 FE Examination: "FE Examination" means the Fundamentals of Engineering Examination, as developed by NCEES. - 1.1.5 NAAB: The acronym "NAAB" means the National Architectural Accrediting Board.
-NAAB accreditation is required for architecture programs not later than two years after issuance of the degree. - 1.1.6 NCARB: The acronym "NCARB" means the National Council of Architectural Registration Boards. - 1.1.7 NCEES: The acronym "NCEES" means the National Council of Examiners for Engineering and Surveying. - 1.1.8 PE Examination: "PE Examination" means the Principles and Practice of Engineering Examination, as developed by NCEES. - 1.1.9 E&A Act: The Engineers and Architects Regulation Act, Neb.
-Rev. Stat. §§ 81-3401 through 81-3455, shall be known and may be cited as E&A Act. - 1.1.10 E&A Rules: The Nebraska Rules and Regulations, Title 110 of the Nebraska Administrative Code, Chapters 1 through 11, shall be known and may be cited as E&A Rules. - 1.1.11 MLE: "MLE" means an individual who holds an NCEES Record that has been designated as a Model Law Engineer or Model Law Structural Engineer record by NCEES. - 1.1.12 MLSE: "MLSE" means an individual who holds an NCEES Record that has been designated as a Model Law Structural Engineer by NCEES. - 1.1.13 NCARB Certificate Holder: "NCARB Certificate Holder" means an individual who holds a Certificate issued by NCARB indicating the NCARB Certification requirements have been met. - 1.1.14 Temporary Permit: A permit issued by the Board to an architect or professional engineer who is not licensed in Nebraska for use on a single project.
+- 1.1.1 ACE: The acronym "ACE" means Architectural Continuing Education, the biennial continuing education required by the Board for renewal or reinstatement of licensure for architects. - 1.1.21 ARE: The acronym "ARE" means the Architects Registration Examination, as developed by NCARB. - 1.1.32 AXP: The acronym "AXP" means the Architectural Experience Program of NCARB, or its equivalent as determined by NCARB. - 1.1.43 EAC/ABET: The acronym "EAC/ABET" means the Engineering Accreditation Commission of ABET Inc. EAC/ABET accreditation is required for engineering programs not later than two years after issuance of the degree. - 1.1.5 ECE: The acronym "ECE" means the Engineering Continuing Education, the biennial continuing education required by the Board for renewal or reinstatement of licensure for professional engineers. - 1.1.64 FE Examination: "FE Examination" means the Fundamentals of Engineering Examination, as developed by NCEES. - 1.1.75 NAAB: The acronym "NAAB" means the National Architectural Accrediting Board.
+NAAB accreditation is required for architecture programs not later than two years after issuance of the degree. - 1.1.86 NCARB: The acronym "NCARB" means the National Council of Architectural Registration Boards. - 1.1.97 NCEES: The acronym "NCEES" means the National Council of Examiners for Engineering and Surveying. - 1.1.108 PE Examination: "PE Examination" means the Principles and Practice of Engineering Examination, as developed by NCEES. - 1.1.419 E&A Act: The Engineers and Architects Regulation Act, Neb.
+Rev. Stat. §§ 81-3401 through 81-3455, shall be known and may be cited as E&A Act. - 1.1.1210 E&A Rules: The Nebraska Rules and Regulations, Title 110 of the Nebraska Administrative Code, Chapters 1 through 11, shall be known and may be cited as E&A Rules. - 1.1.1311 MLE: "MLE" means an individual who holds an NCEES Record that has been designated as a Model Law Engineer or Model Law Structural Engineer record by NCEES. - 1.1.1412 MLSE: "MLSE" means an individual who holds an NCEES Record that has been designated as a Model Law Structural Engineer by NCEES. - 1.1.1513 NCARB Certificate Holder: "NCARB Certificate Holder" means an individual who holds a Certificate issued by NCARB indicating the NCARB Certification requirements have been met. - 1.1.1614 Temporary Permit: A permit issued by the Board to an architect or professional engineer who is not licensed in Nebraska for use on a single project.